junh1024/junh1024-Documents/Audio/Surround/REAPER Dolby ADM proposal.md

 [*] Object (mono), sets input chans to 1
 [*] Object (stereo), sets input chans to 2
 [*] Object (multi), no change to input chans
-[*] There may be more obj types in future due to EDM [/LIST]
+[*] Follow options:
+[*] Follow clip pan.
+Instead of taking pan automation from RSP, it is taken from clips on the track.
+[*] Follow track pan.
+Instead of taking pan automation from RSP, it is taken from track pan.
+[/LIST]

 If a obj config is chosen, gain, LFE, delay, is locked to 0.
 The divergence control in RSP now controls the size of Atmos objects.

 If a bed is chosen, they should be larger & transparent on the graphics to show bed sounds are more diffuse & may array.
 If a obj is chosen, the should be smaller to show obj sounds are pinpoint.
 We want to encourage mixers to use objs more since beds don't really scale up on home soundtracks.

-RSP has a NEW smaller menu beside the DA mode menu, which shows $num_total elements, and shows the following info.
-If the DDM/EDM LV4 Compat limits are exceeded, a star * appears.
+RSP has a NEW smaller near beside the DA mode menu, which shows $num_total elements, and shows the following info.
+If the DDM/EDM LV4 Compat Flimits are exceeded, a star * appears.

 [LIST]
 [*] $num_bed bed elements (total bed channels in rpp, preferably non-empty)